 Validation can take many shapes during the computer system life cycle, depending on whether it is a new implementation or an upgrade to an existing system.
 For new systems that the user hopes can solve a current problem, validation happens from the ground up.
 For an existing system that needs an upgrade or is expanding the scope of its intended use, the need is to keep the system in a validated state by testing the new capabilities before releasing them into production use.
 The validation process ends when a system is retired and its data are successfully migrated to a new system or archived.
 The figure below shows how validation supports the project life cycle.

-Your validation master plan guides you through the validation process and becomes a sort of a check-off list to ensure that everything happens as it should.
+Your CDS or LIMS validation master plan guides you through the validation process and becomes a sort of a check-off list to ensure that everything happens as it should.
 Once you’ve assessed the As-Is state of your system, the validation master plan encompasses all the other steps you’ll take to ensure your system is validated in its current state and fit for its intended use.

 The validation master plan should account for requirements gathering, a functional risk assessment, a trace matrix, IQ OQ PQ protocols and testing, and change control procedures with periodic reviews.
 Each part of the validation master plan is executed in a defined order.
 Your requirements should be complete and the risk assessment done before you move on to developing the trace matrix and then doing the testing.
 This way, you minimize the risk of having to go back and develop new test cases late in the process.